penumbra-zone/penumbra/docs/protocol/src/crypto/flow-encryption/dkg.md

 (other validators) are contributing to the DKG honestly, without the use of a trusted dealer.
-This can be achieved using something similar to [Feldman's Verifiable Secret Sharing][feldman] protocol, where each participant shares a commitment to their share which is visable to all other participants.
+This can be achieved using something similar to [Feldman's Verifiable Secret Sharing][feldman] protocol, where each participant shares a commitment to their share which is visible to all other participants.
 In addition, our DKG must be able to tolerate *rogue-key attacks*: that is, it must tolerate the instance where a validator maliciously chooses their share based on the value of the other validator's shares in order to cancel out other